 Gender Rights:

-Gender Equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable society in the world.
+Gender Equality is not only a fundamental human right but a necessary foundation for a peaceful, prosperous and sustainable society in the world.

 Addressing Gender Discrimination issue:

-In our male dominated Society, there is Systemic discrimination at a societal, political, or institutional level based on an individual’s gender and/or sex.
+In our male-dominated Society, there is Systemic discrimination at a societal, political, or institutional level based on an individual’s gender and/or sex.
 In the context of Right Track`s work, girls overwhelmingly face gender discrimination in terms of equal opportunity at a societal and institutional level, but gender norms and traditions are pervasive and affect a wide range of gender and sexual identities.

-Addressing to Access Equitable Rights:
+Addressing Access Equitable Rights:

-Practices that promote equal opportunity across genders in processes of representation, decision making, resource allocation, etc. Gender equitable practices are underpinned by attempts to theoretically and practically challenge gender norms and their effects, and offer alternative perceptions and behaviours towards gender.
+Practices that promote equal opportunity across genders in processes of representation, decision-making, resource allocation, etc. Gender equitable practices are underpinned by attempts to theoretically and practically challenge gender norms and their effects, and offer alternative perceptions and behaviours towards gender.

 Strategy for addressing the issues of Gender Rights: –